-The Code provides good, sound principles to work from, and lays the foundation stone of integrity, high values and ethical service delivery.
+We hope that the Code we have written provides good, sound principles to work from, and lays the foundation stone of professional values, integrity and ethical service delivery.

 Case management has a broad remit in the provision of rehabilitation and services to clients.
 The case manager initially identifies needs with a client and makes recommendations to meet these needs.
 The case manager would then work with the client to agree and implement plans with the clients to achieve their best outcomes.

 It is acknowledged that case management practice varies by individual clients, differing models of provision, and professional background of the case manager.
 However, this code of ethics and conduct applies to all case management practice.

 A taxonomy of the case management role has been published by Lukersmith et al (2016).

 In 2008 the British Association of Brain Injury and Complex Case Management (BABICM) and the Case Management Society of the UK (CMSUK) convened a joint working party and produced a Code of Ethics.
 The Vocational Rehabilitation Association (VRA) produced their Standards of Practice and Code of Ethics in 2007, with a second edition in 2013.
 These Codes provided sound principles to work from and laid a foundation for integrity, values and ethical service delivery within the profession.

 Over the past few years, BABICM, CMSUK and VRA have worked together to promote high quality case management practice, involving the development of professional pathways for case managers.
 The Joint Case Management Project Group, with membership across the three organisations, continues to progress this work.
 Ultimately the aim is to establish a register of case managers accredited with the Professional Standards Authority (PSA).
 In order to hold a PSA accredited register there must be evidence to support the commitment to public protection and high professional standards.